ciaomarian/mws-restaurant-stage-1_ms/README.md

 4. Visit the site in your browser: `http://localhost:8081` to explore the app.
 5. In Chrome you can open the Console, go to Application / Service Workers, and then check the Offline option to see offline behavior.

-* Special thanks to Rodrick Bloomfield for your mentoring, and also to Google and Udacity for the scholarship.
+* Special thanks to Rodrick Bloomfield for your mentoring and to Doug Brown for the initial walk-through.
+* Thanks also to Google and Udacity for the scholarship and my cohort for your support.

 ### Detailed Project Instructions: